 Employment Contracts & Director Service Contracts

 When it comes to contracts of employment, the needs of individual businesses will differ.
-Some businesses might simply need basic statements of particulars or contracts of employment for permanent employees but others might need contracts of employment for part-time staff or casual workers, contracts of employment for apprentices or more complex contracts of employment covering areas such as restrictive covenants, gardening leave, on-call / call-out requirements, and some may need Director Service Contracts or contracts of services for self-employed contractors.
+Some businesses might simply need basic statements of particulars or contracts of employment for permanent employees.
+Others might need contracts for part-time staff or casual workers, contracts of employment for apprentices or more complex contracts – covering areas such as restrictive covenants, gardening leave, on-call / call-out requirements, and some may need director service contracts or contracts of services for self-employed contractors.

 Drafting & Updating Contracts of Employment

-Whatever your requirements are, Employment Law Services (ELS) can help!
-Either as a ‘one-off’ exercise or as part of our Annual Retainer Service, Employment Law Services (ELS) will ensure your statutory obligations are met and that your business prevents problems and is protected.
+Whatever your requirements are, ELS can help!
+Either as a ‘one-off’ exercise or as part of our Annual Retainer Service, ELS will ensure your statutory obligations are met and that your business is protected, with any problems prevented.

 Employment contracts set out the nature of an employment relationship, including the rights and responsibilities of employers and employees.
 While much of the substance of these documents will depend on the circumstances and needs of the business concerned, legal rules dictate that some specific aspects of the employment relationship must be accurately included in a contract of employment.
-At Employment Law Services (ELS), our team can provide bespoke guidance and support to ensure that your employment contracts are in full compliance with UK employment law.
+At Employment Law Services, our team can provide bespoke guidance on employment law for businesses and support to ensure that your employment contracts are fully compliant.

 An employment contract sets out the rights and responsibilities that employers and employees owe to one another.
 As a matter of law, all employers are required to provide employees with a written account of the nature of the relationship.
 This is, in essence, the employment contract, which should include, amongst other things, the following: